drivechain-old/mainchain/README.md

 This is a demo of what would need to be changed, in Bitcoin, to allow it to support sidechains.

 <b>Do not test with existing wallet.
 Regtest mode suggested.</b>
-<i>Funcion receivesidechainwt creates a transaction automatically.</i>
+<i>Function receivesidechainwt creates a transaction automatically.</i>

 See: